 Let your school know that you are a Service family so that this can be noted on the January school census (or October for Northern Ireland) and enable the school to claim the Service Pupil Premium.

-If you have any further concerns or questions about SPP, email Lucy Scott at email@example.com.
+If you have any further concerns or questions about SPP, email email@example.com.

 Are you worried about how your school spends SPP?
 Has your school asked for ideas on how to support Service children in school?
-Here is a list of the top 20 spends from our award nominations from 2014.
+Here is a list of 20 ideas from schools who claim this money.
 Read more

 - Learning Support Assistant dedicated to the emotional wellbeing and academic achievement of Service children